DS 3 Crossback E-Tense SUV review

 Reliability & safety

 It's worth noting the E-Tense only gets a five-star Euro NCAP rating when you invest in one of the extra safety packs.
 A four-star rating applies to lower-spec models that miss out on the blind spot detection and extended lane-keeping assistance of the Advanced Safety Pack.
-Top-spec La Premiere features the Premium Safety Pack, which also brings speed limit recognition, high-beam assist and adaptive cruise control.
+Top-spec cars feature the Premium Safety Pack, which also brings speed limit recognition, high-beam assist and adaptive cruise control.
 Autonomous emergency braking and lane-departure warning are fitted as standard.

 Doubts remain over the aftersales experience and reliability of DS models.
 The DS 3 Crossback didn't feature in our 2020 Driver Power ownership satisfaction survey, but DS as a brand came in 22nd place out of 30 manufacturers - up from 28th in 2019.
+It didn’t feature in our 2021 list.
 DS models were praised for their engines and styling but the brand could only muster 27th for reliability, with 28.2% of owners reporting a fault within the first year.